Sorry, you need to enable JavaScript to visit this website.

 How do I use the bags provided in the starter kit?

-The compostable bags provided in your starter kit are large enough to fit in either the kitchen caddy or the outdoor collection container.
-You can use them in either container based on your personal preference.
+The compostable bags provided in your starter kit are large enough to fit in either the kitchen caddy or the outdoor collection bin.
+You can use them in either bin based on your personal preference.

 You are not required to use the bags.
-If you choose to not use the bags, we recommend lining the container with newspaper or other paper materials for easier clean-up after your container is emptied.
+If you choose to not use the bags, we recommend lining the bin with newspaper or other paper materials for easier clean-up after your bin has been emptied.

 My bags are breaking when I try to transfer them.
 What can I do?